Spring 2026 John Jay College

 Important Websites

-• Brightspace — course announcements, submissions, grades.
+• Brightspace - course announcements, assignments, submissions, and grades.

-• Dev-C++ — IDE (Windows).
+• Dev-C++ - primary IDE used in class (Windows).

 Quick FAQs